When Must Exposure Control Plans Be Updated

 How It Works — The Update Triggers

 OSHA doesn't leave this vague.
-Consider this: the standard lists specific circumstances that require review and update.
+Think about it: the standard lists specific circumstances that require review and update.
 Let's walk through each one.

 At least annually

 This is the baseline.
-In practice, every 12 months, minimum.
-On top of that, put it on the calendar.
-Also, assign an owner.
+Every 12 months, minimum.
+Practically speaking, put it on the calendar.
+That's why assign an owner.
 Treat it like any other recurring compliance deadline.

 But — and this is critical — "annually" is the floor, not the ceiling.
 If nothing else triggers an update, you still have to sit down with the document once a year and ask: does this still reflect our workplace?

 Most facilities do this review during their annual safety program audit.
 Smart move.
-So just don't phone it in.
+Just don't phone it in.
 Actually read it.
 Compare it to current operations.
-Because of that, document the review — even if you make zero changes.
+Document the review — even if you make zero changes.
 OSHA wants to see that you looked.

 When new or modified tasks affect occupational exposure